utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 1. Open the Interceptor extension by selecting the Interceptor icon in your browser's toolbar.
 1. Make sure the message **Ready to capture** appears at the bottom of the Interceptor window.

-    If the message **Interceptor disconnected** appears, make sure you've [installed the Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
+    If the message **Interceptor disconnected** appears, make sure you've [installed the Postman desktop app](/docs/getting-started/installation/installation-and-updates/) and that the Postman desktop app is open.
 If you're using Linux (all Postman versions), macOS (Postman v10.16 or earlier), or Windows (Postman v10.17 or earlier), make sure you've [installed Interceptor Bridge](#installing-interceptor-bridge).

 1. (Optional) On the **Capture Requests** tab, use the dropdown menus to limit the requests captured during the session: